The Mori-Zwanzig formulation of deep learning: Composition and transfer operators for neural networks

 \subsection{The zero noise limit}

 An important question is what happens to the neural network as we send the amplitude of the noise to zero.
-To answer this question consider the system \eqref{nnModel} and the introduce the parameter $\epsilon\geq 0$, i.e.,
+To answer this question consider the neural network model \eqref{discrete_sys_10} with $N$ neurons per layer, and introduce the parameter $\epsilon\geq 0$, i.e.,